emmanuelautin/emmanuelautin/README.md

 Hi 👋 My name is Emmanuel Autin
 ===============================

-I'm a front-end developer
+I'm a PHP / Js Developer
 -------------------------

-Working on the web as a front end developer.
-I'm working with Vue.js and Laravel.
+ Travelling on the web as a fullstack web developer.

 * 🌍  I'm based in France near Paris
-* 🖥️  I'm working principally with Vue.js and Laravel
+* 🖥️  I'm coding principally with Vue.js and Laravel (PHP) but I also work with PrestaShop and WordPress
 * ✉️  You can contact me at [hello@digiiit.com](mailto:hello@digiiit.com)
 * 🧠  I'm learning Vuejs 3, Tailwindcss, TypeScript, Laravel 10 new stuff
-* 🤝  I'm open to work as a Vue.Js front-end dev!
+* 🤝  I'm open to work as a Vue.Js front-end dev or Fullstack Laravel / Vue.js dev !

 ### Skills